Are you getting fed up with the shortages at the grocery store?

 Do you live in the city?
 Don’t worry!
 I have ideas for you, too!

-What Is a Red Ranger Chicken?
+What Is a Ranger Chicken?

-It’s hard to tell you exactly what a red ranger chicken is because the genetics behind the breed are a highly protected secret in the hatchery business.
-In general, they are considered a meat bird, however, they don’t grow quite as scary-fast as the traditional cornish cross and thus, don’t carry as many risks.
+It’s hard to tell you exactly what a Ranger chicken is because the genetics behind the breed are a highly protected secret in the hatchery industry.
+However, they are likely a combination of Delawares, New Hampshires, Rhode Island Reds, Plymouth Rocks, and Leghorns.

+They have red and black feathers, yellow legs, and skin and typically finish out in 11-16 weeks (depending on conditions and gender).
 We’ve been raising them since 2016 and I’ve been very impressed with them each year.
-They are hardy, fairly active and delicious!
+They are hardy, fairly active, and delicious!

 #1 Self-sufficiency and control over the product

 Not only is chicken an amazing source of protein, vitamins A & D, B-vitamins, iron, zinc and copper, but you can also use the bones and feet for making bone broth, and render down the skin and fat for schmaltz.
 The organs are also packed full of nutrients!
-If you aren’t quite ready to cross over to eating organ meat yet, I’m sure one of your pets would gladly enjoy them.

 Lastly, if you raise your own meat chickens, you have full control over how they were raised, what they ate, and how they were processed.
 The more I read about the commercial broiler industry, the more disgusted I get…